 Table 3-8 presents a comparison of the storage balance presented in Table 3-7 of the Combined 7th and 8th Annual Report of the Beaumont Basin Watermaster, which was calculated on a fiscal year basis with the changes in storage calculated in this report using a calendar year basis.
-The difference for all Appropriators combined was estimated as 536.4 ac-ft higher using the calendar year basis or approximately 0.72 percent of the calculated total of 74,964 ac-ft.
-On an individual basis, storage accounts for SMWC and YVWD increased slightly by 0.15 percent.
-The storage account for Banning increased by over 2,400 ac-ft while BCVWD's decreased by approximately 1,900 ac-ft.
-The main reason for this large discrepancy is related to accounting errors in imported water spreading that have not been reported.
-Other reasons for the discrepancies include:
+The difference for all Appropriators combined was estimated as 109.2 ac-ft higher using the calendar year basis or approximately 0.15 percent of the calculated total of 75,209 ac-ft.
+On an individual basis, storage accounts for Banning, SMWC, and YVWD increased slightly while BCVWD decreased slightly.
+The reasons for the discrepancies are related to the following: